zephyrproject-rtos/zephyr/doc/collaboration/documentation/rest.rst

-.. _rest_guideline:
+.. _restructured:

 Restructured Text Guidelines
 ############################

 The |project| uses Sphinx and Restructured Text as authoring tools for documentation.
-Here you can find the preferred methods for using :abbr :`ReST (Restructured Text)` markup on your documents.
+Here you can find the preferred methods for using :abbr:`ReST (Restructured Text)` markup on your documents.
 Please refer to the `Sphinx documentation`_ for the complete list of available markup.

 Templates, examples and usage scenarios are provided to help you write